icalvoai/groovy-files-replace-exercise/README.md

 * Java
 * Groovy

-Follow this tutorial to install: [Link to youtube Here](https://www.youtube.com/watch?v=16kvUkp8Z3M&ab_channel=AmitThinks)
+Follow this tutorial to install to install both: [Link to youtube here](https://www.youtube.com/watch?v=16kvUkp8Z3M&ab_channel=AmitThinks)

 ## How to run the script